seve05/updog/README.md

 updog myfile.filenameextension

 You can reconfigure the IP of the server in ~bin/nfsipaddr.txt.
-Smae for the mountpoint in ~bin/mntpoint.txt
+Same for the mountpoint in ~bin/mntpoint.txt